ariannamethod/harmonix/README.md

 ## License

-MIT License.
+gnu 3.0 License.
 Do whatever you want.
-We're not liable if your haiku bot becomes sentient and starts a poetry cult.
+We're not liable if your haiku entity becomes sentient and starts a poetry cult.

 ---